globus/static-data-portal/README.md

 - All pages and components that source information from the user-provided `static.json` should use `utils/static.ts` and its available helpers.
 - Typedoc is configured to generate documentation from `utils/static.ts`.

+The included `static.json` in this repository is configured toward local development, using a non-production Globus environment (`sandbox`).

 ### MDX Support

 [MDX](https://nextjs.org/docs/pages/building-your-application/configuring/mdx) support has been added to the project.